Vetal0205/maze_solver_prolog/devlog.md

 Today i plan to do final testing before submiting project.
 Before i tested my predicate with unbound variable for solution, meaning, find
 "A" that results in solved maze.
 Now i want to check inverse behavior, pass solution, and check whether it is true.

+## 5:49 PM

+I noticed that when we pass the path like:

+?- basic_map(M), display_map(M), find_exit(M,[down,up,down, left, down]).

+    ▐▁▁▁▍
+    ▐█s█▍
+    ▐  █▍
+    ▐e██▍
+    ▐▔▔▔▍
+false.

+It results to be false.
+Which will seem weird, since the path is resulting in exit tile.
+The problem is that my dfs/4 predicate calculates the solution taking into account visited tiles.
+Therefore it is impossible to prove path that does loops.
+To counter that i created new predicate valid_path/3 to "check" passed path to result in exit even if there are loops (revisited nodes).